What Are Site Sets in TYPO3 v13? Key Features & Configurations

 • Handle dependencies automatically, letting you layer multiple Site Sets on top of one another without worrying about load order conflicts.

 In previous TYPO3 versions, adding new functionalities often involved multiple steps: creating static TypoScript includes, referencing them in your page or site template, or manually calling @import in TypoScript files.
-This approach could get messy when multiple extensions were involved, leading to confusion in load order and duplication.

 With Site Sets:

-• No More Global TSconfig: Page TSconfig can now be delivered per site, making multi-site setups simpler.
+Page TSconfig can now be delivered per site, making multi-site setups easier to manage without relying on global configuration.

 1. Cleaner Configuration